 For specific expert tips on how to keep yourself safe on your own adventures around the world, head to my solo female backpacker safety tips page.

 For now, I just want to reassure you that you CAN travel the world and you CAN do it safely.

 There are thousands of women who go backpacking alone every single year, setting off into the unknown with just their backpack and guidebook in hand, and the absolute vast majority of them have a great time with little or no hassle and return home completely safely.
-I have met countless women on the road, some of them who are now very good friends of mine, and they all say the same thing, that common sense and reasonable caution are all it takes to keep them safe.
+I have met countless women on the road, some of them who are now very good friends of mine, and they all say the same thing, that common sense, a bit of knowledge and reasonable and sensible precautions are all it takes to keep them safe.

 Despite this, travel safety is perhaps one of the most common concerns by women before they set off, and travel forums, blogs and websites are constantly bombarded with women looking for advice and reassurance.
 There isn’t anything at all wrong with that, there is never anything wrong with giving advice and reassurance (that is partly what I am doing here after all), but on the whole the level of worry is unnecessary.